 By constructing such a tool to reflect the 'way things have been going on' in the place, it is possible to improve the processes and ensure that growth prospects are laid in concrete and real manner rather than shaping castles in air.
 In all, fruitful management of hotels can be accomplished with BSC.

+This is the actual scorecard with Hotel Management Indicators and performance indicators.
 The performance indicators include: financial perspective, wage costs as a % of total sales, annual operating profit per room, food cost as a % of food sales, % increase in labor costs, customer perspective, number of positive feedbacks, number of complaints received, response rate, frequent customers as a % of total customers, efficiency, % of room booked through reservation channels, internet bookings, room occupancy, rate of sales inquiry conversion, average length of stay, staff perspective, staff turnover, technological competence of staff, average length of employment, number of training sessions.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."